 Ask a runner to explain themselves and chances are they'll say something about the fabled runner's high.
 But what exactly is a runner's high?
 How does it affect the body?
 And can it really make you feel intoxicated?

 What is a runner's high?

+Despite the challenging amount of effort required when you run, you may finish a session with a smile on your face, feeling lighter than air.
 This is the runner's high — the strange euphoria that sets in after a long bout of aerobic exercise.

 "In the scientific literature, it's used as more of a shorthand for a range of changes to your physiological state that occur with exercise," David Raichlen (opens in new tab), an evolutionary biologist at the University of Southern California, told Live Science.

 How are endorphins related to a runner's high?

 As the character Elle Woods famously remarked in the 2001 film "Legally Blonde," "Exercise gives you endorphins.
 Endorphins make you happy.
 Happy people just don't shoot their husbands."